 The ABA stands for the American Bar Association, one of the most prominent legal organizations in the United States.
 ABA-approved paralegal programs in New Jersey have gone through a rigorous accreditation process.
 Paralegal schools in New Jersey usually offer ABA-approved programs since this allows for uniformity in legal education.
 Any law students who attend ABA-approved paralegal schools in New Jersey may be able to sit for the state bar examination.
 An ABA-approved education allows the legal student to access programs that will be widely accepted by law firms.

 For paralegal schools in New Jersey to receive approval from the American Bar Association, the paralegal education program must meet the ABA’s set criteria and provide specific data to the ABA for review.
-Examples of information required by ABA-approved paralegal schools in New Jersey include: past and current student enrollment, number of graduates by year, background of paralegal faculty members, course offerings, and curriculum.
+Examples of information required by ABA-approved paralegal schools in New Jersey include past and current student enrollment, number of graduates by year, the background of paralegal faculty members, course offerings, and curriculum.
 The initial approval for paralegal schools in New Jersey lasts for seven years.
 After that period, schools must apply for renewal for the ABA approval status to remain valid.

 Are there Lots of Jobs for Paralegals in New Jersey?